jkingportfolio/CI_PP2_Connect4/README.md

 1. Navigate to www.github.com and log in.
 2. Once logged in navigate to the desired [GitHub Repository](https://github.com/jkingportfolio/CI_PP2_Connect4) that you would like to fork.
 3. At the top right corner of the page click on the fork icon.
-4. There should now be a copy of your original repository in your Github account.
+4. There should now be a copy of your original repository in your GitHub account.

 Please note if you are not a member of an organisation on GitHub then you will not be able to fork your own repository.